GammaRay99/CTF-WRITEUPS/FCSC2023/pwn/may_the_forth/README.md

 0x5655c1f0 <jmpbuf+48>:	0x00000000	0x00000000	0x00000000	0x00000000
 ```

-Leaking it remotely, this time there was also the stack leaks !
-Even better we also have the PIE leak `0x5655b000` !
+Leaking it remotely, this time there was also the **stack leaks** !
+Even better we also have the **PIE leak**: `0x5655b000` !

-Looking in ghidra, I found the offset between this leak and the dict which is `+416`, so now that we have the address of the dict and a leak of the stack, we can simply do `stack_leak - dict` to get the offset between the stack leak and the dict !
+Looking in ghidra, I found the **offset between** this leak and the dict which is `+416`, so now that we have the address of the dict and a leak of the stack, we can simply do `stack_leak - dict` to get the offset between the stack leak and the dict !

-The last step was to convert this into a negative offset, because for some reason when I tried to simply add the offset, it got transform into `0x80000000`, I still don't know why.
+The last step was to convert this into a **negative offset**, because for some reason when I tried to simply add the offset, it got transformed into `0x80000000`, I still don't really know why.

-Once we have the negative offset, we just have to read some bytes from this until finding the environement variables.
-I did not scripted this part and did it by hand because I was too hyped but yeah
+Once we have the negative offset, we just have to read some bytes from this until we find the **environement variables**.
+I did not scripted this part and did it by hand because I was too hyped :-)

 ```
 $ python3 exploit.py